 The sling below is the type that brings the arm across the body and should be avoided for wearing long periods of time due to positioning the arm in internal rotation across the body.
 This sling could be used while the patient is up walking for brief periods of time but a sling with better arm alignment (one that does not keep the arm in internal rotation) is preferable.

-It's design is intended to reduce subluxation when worn, help with shoulder pain, allow for arm swing, and provide joint compression to facilitate return of movement to the hemiplegic arm.
+A sling used by some therapists that may provide better positioning of the arm when walking is the GivMohr sling.
+It was designed by an occupational and physical therapist desiring to develop a more effective positioning device for the flaccid arm.
+It is meant for stroke patients who can walk or have potential to walk.
+It's design is intended to reduce subluxation when worn, help with shoulder pain, allow for arm swing, and provide joint compression to facilitate return of movement to the hemiplegic arm. |

 Range of motion of the subluxed shoulder should be taught to the patient and family by a therapist or medical staff.
 When subluxation is present, it is best to avoid pulleys and uncontrolled range of motion exercises.
 If the patient has cognitive deficits, neglect, or is impulsive, it would be best to have a trained caregiver to move the hemiplegic or paralyzed arm.
 Range of motion can help prevent contractures and pain if done correctly.

 Another solutions for subluxed shoulders is to keep the arm supported on a surface such as a lap tray or arm rest while sitting but not across the body and not jamming the shoulder up into the socket.
 Positioning should be comfortable, emphasize good posturing and provide support.
-One arm lap trays can be used on wheelchairs to provide a supportive surface for the arm.
+One-arm lap trays can be used on wheelchairs to provide a supportive surface for the arm.

 Receive Stroke Recovery Tips, our online quarterly newsletter.
 Sign up below for free tips on exercises, resources, latest technology, apps, research and more!